-Outreach Ministries include the Allegany County Outreach (ACO), Mime Team (Impressions), Evangelicals for Social Action (ESA), World Mission Fellowship (WMF), Habitat for Humanity, Youth for Christ, and Jesters for Jesus.
+Outreach Ministries include the Allegany County Outreach (ACO), Mime Team (Impressions), Evangelicals for Social Action (ESA), World Mission Fellowship (WMF), Habitat for Humanity, and Youth for Christ.
 These student-run organizations are designed to provide students with opportunities to apply their faith through service to the church and community.